Noviel/osnova-lib/README.md

 **osnova-lib**

-The very basic helper functions for work with javascript's function, objects, arrays, string, e.t.c.
+The very basic helper functions for work with javascript.

 ##Install